WiseLabCMU/sensorportal/README.md

 nginx from source or a package manager.
 More installation information is found at https://www.nginx.com.

 Once installed add the following server entry to the nginx configuration.
+For more information on nginx configuration visit the [[ admin guide | https://www.nginx.com/resources/admin-guide/ ]].

 ```
 server {